appvia/tako/docs/reference/config-params.md

 ## workload.commandArgs

 Defines a command arguments for given workload.
-If defined it'll take presedence over the default docker image args.
+If defined it'll take precedence over the default docker image args.
 ### Default: nil (not specified - docker image args will be used)

 ### Possible options: an array of string values.